codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the green grape say to the purple grape?
-BREATH!!
+What do you call a boy who stopped digging holes?
+Douglas.

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. FM-7
+ 1. Broken Authentication
- 2. PC-9801
+ 2. Insecure Direct Object References
- 3. Xmillennium
+ 3. Injection
- 4. MSX
+ 4. Cross-Site Scripting

 <details>
   <summary>Answer</summary>
-  FM-7
+  Injection
 </details>